kikastetinova/dynamic-form-builder/README.md

-# Business Day Counter App
+# Tree Match App

-This application is a Business Day Counter built with React, TypeScript, and Vite.
-It allows users to calculate the number of weekdays and business days between two dates, including the option to apply custom holiday rules.
+This is Tree Match App built with React, TypeScript, and Vite.
+It renders a questionarie and displays a match based on user's answers.

-## Features

-- **Weekday Calculation**: Calculates the number of weekdays between the selected dates.
-- **Business Day Calculation**: Calculates the number of business days between the selected dates, considering holidays.
-- **Custom Holiday Rules**: Allows for custom holiday rules to be applied in the business day calculation.

 ## Setup